michagodfrey/attba/README.md

+# Quarantine Query

+Thank you for visiting this repository.
+This is a work in progress and something that I plan to keep as a long term project.

+## Purpose

+To provide direction to relevant Australian state quarantine laws and certifying authorities.
+This is to useful to businesses who intend to export interstate and travellers who are crossing borders or moving products or materials subject to biosecurity laws.

-# Acknowledgements
+## Acknowledgements

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Some styling on shadows and gradients were done with help from <https://html-css-js.com/>

 ### Image sources

 SVG Australia state map from svg from <https://mapsvg.com/maps/australia>

-Other SVG images are from various open source sites
+Other SVG images are from various open source sites mainly <https://www.svgrepo.com/>

 All images sourced from wikimedia commons <https://commons.wikimedia.org/wiki/Main_Page>